Blackshadow-1007/Shadow-Trails/README.md

 # Shadow-Trails
 A collection of Markers and Trails made by Blackshadow_1007.

+> [!NOTE]
+> Some Trails may not work as intended without the Skyscale unlocked.
 ### Currently contains trails for:
 - Bava Nisos Event Farm
 - Tomb of Primeval Kings Altpark